 Before we even delve into the list, a great app (for iPhone, Android and now a site) for you to keep up on all the latest Horology based news and information is Watchville.
 It’s something we can’t recommend enough, but we’ve also included a few extra Australian gems down below not included in the app.
-That being said, let’s get stuck into these top watch blog sites, shall we?
+That being said, let’s get stuck into 19 best watch blogs.

 Fratello Watches don’t just write about watches because it’s a hobby.
 They write about watches because it’s in their blood.
 Robert-Jan and his team provide opinionated pieces with a firm grounding in the real world.
 They might want to buy a Breguet Tradition by the end of the article, but they won’t kid you that you could afford it.